The

 since customer service is critical to your success.
 Any questions

-you might have regarding AR coating should be answered quickly and
+you might have regarding AR coating should be answered quickly

-coated, and the amount of work the lab does for you.
+being coated, and the amount of work the lab does for you.

 Most AR coaters provide same day turn-around within their labs,

-which means three business days when transportation time is factored
+which means three business days when transportation time is

-with the technical aspects of dispensing AR.
+materials, and with the technical aspects of dispensing AR.

 Presenting

-AR coating
+AR Coating

-The Refractionist can play an important role in presenting AR coating.
+The Refractionist can play an important role in presenting AR

-The discussion of AR should begin in the exam room and be seen as
+coating.
+The discussion of AR should begin in the exam room

-an opportunity to educate Patients on the benefits of AR.
-Lifestyle
+and be seen as an opportunity to educate Patients on the benefits

-a questionnaire.
-Either method can be used as a lead-in to presenting
+the Patient completes a questionnaire.
+Either method can be

-information about AR coating, or any other premium lens product
+or any other premium lens product such as high index materials

-such as high index materials or aspheric's.
-AR coating could be
+or aspheric's.
+AR coating could be written on the Rx, and it

-written on the RX, and it should be worn by the office staff.
+should be worn by the office staff.

 After the exam, the Patient should be introduced to the Dispenser